GalacticBot/galactic-docs/docs/start.md

 :::

 ### ❯ Introduction - What is Galactic?
 Galactic is a powerful moderation bot for servers of all sizes.
 Galactic also provides some utility features on top of moderation.
-Everything on the bot serves some kind of purpose, though not everything may be applicable for you needs and as such some features can be turned off per server.
+Everything on the bot serves some kind of purpose, though not everything may be applicable for your needs and as such some features can be turned off per server.

 ### ❯ Features
 As Galactic is a moderation bot at its core, it naturally has a bunch of moderation commands.
 This is accompanied by moderation logging and making sure the user is aware of the infraction (provided the configuration is set correctly).
 The bot allows for fairly extensive configuration for you to tailor it to your server's needs.